Smartling/SmartlingHelp/_sections/gdn/managing-gdn-projects.md

 ---

-This section covers capturing and translating content from your source site to be delivered on your translated sites.&nbsp;
+This section covers capturing and translating content from your source site to be delivered on your translated sites.